flowerinthenight/holly/README.md

 # ETW logging

 Logging uses ETW.
-For more information, check out this [project](https://github.com/flowerinthenight/go-windows-service-etw).
+For more information, check out this [project](https://github.com/flowerinthenight/go-windows-service-etw) or this [blog post](http://flowerinthenight.com/blog/2016/03/01/etw-part1).

 ## Quickstart guide to view ETW logs (to aid in service debugging)